Social Factors >

 ・Health Examinations:

 The Company provides regular health examinations that are above and beyond regulatory requirements.
 Each year, we provide subsidies for health examinations to senior executives, overseas staff, personnel on rotation for night shifts, and food catering personnel.
 Our partnered hospitals would visit various business units to conduct health examinations on the rest of our employees once every two years.
 Their medical and nursing staff would proactively ask those employees who have been notified of abnormal results to undergo re-examinations and continue to follow up on improvements.
-In 2022, we conducted an employee health examination held once every two years.
-In 2023, the rate of employees with major abnormal health examination results going back for follow-up clinical visits was 75.2%.
-Additionally, a total of 124 senior executives completed their health examinations, with subsidies amounting to around NT$2.56 million.
+In 2024, apart from the biannual employee health examination, 133 senior executives also completed their health examinations.
+The Group's annual health examination cost totaled NT$32.9 million.

 ・Abnormal Workload-triggered Diseases Prevention Plan: